Keyboard shortcuts

 What you can change

-• Drawing defaults: color, thickness, font family, weight, style, text background
+• Drawing defaults: color, thickness, marker opacity, fill, font family/weight/style, text background

 • Arrow settings: length, angle, head placement